United States Air Force Memorial: History

 On 28 December 2001, President George W. Bush signed the Defense Authorization Bill, which included a rider directing the Department of Defense to make available to the Air Force Memorial Foundation up to 3 acre of the Naval Annex property for the memorial.
 Ground was formally broken in September 2004.
 Construction of the spires began in February 2006 and was completed in seven months.

 The memorial was dedicated on 14 October 2006, with about 30,000 people attending.
 The keynote address was delivered by President Bush, a former F-102 Delta Dagger pilot with the Texas Air National Guard.
 The first official ceremony at the memorial was held the next day: Secretary of the Air Force Michael Wynne laid a memorial wreath beneath the spires for fallen airmen.

 To all who have climbed sunward and chased the shouting wind, America stops to say: your service and your sacrifice will be remembered forever, and honored in this place by the citizens of a free and grateful nation.

 — President George W. Bush at acceptance ceremony.

 In April 2017, the day-to-day operations of the Air Force Memorial were transferred to the Air Force District of Washington.
 The Air Force Memorial Foundation, the organization created to plan for and build the Memorial, continued until 2020 as an affiliate of the Air Force Association.
-Three people served as managing director: retired Air Force Col. Pete Lindquest, retired Air Force Command Master Sergeant Barbara Taylor, and Zachary Steele.
+Three people served as managing director: retired Air Force Col. Pete Lindquest and retired Air Force Command Master Sergeant Barbara Taylor.